DJRHails/hails.info/src/assets/projects/ARRtistry/arrtistry.md

 external: https://arrtistry.hails.info
 cover: ./rinkeby-homepage.png
 tech:
+  - ReactJS
+  - SASS
-  - JS
+  - Ethereum
-  - React
+  - IPFS
-  - Blockchain
+  - Arweave
 description: >
-  Distributed Art Registry with Automated Royalty Distribution
+  The first of its kind distributed art registry with integrated artists' resale rights.
+Built with a React front-end to interact with a series of blockchain technologies.
 highlight: true
 ---